ecart18/Semi-tracker/README.md

 3. [Bibtex](#bibtex)

 ## Introduction <a name="introduction">
-Semi-Tracker is a highly integrated graph user interfaces software for the cell segmentation and tracking of time-lapse microscopy image.
-It covers essential steps for full analyzing procedure of microscopy image, including project management, image pre-processing, cell segmentation and tracking, manual correction and downstream statistical analysis such as cell property profiling and intensity quantification.
-Semi-tracker supports data annotation and model training from scratch, which provides a more flexible and scalable solution for customized datasets.
+Semi-tracker is a highly integrated graphical user interface software for the cell segmentation and tracking of time-lapse microscopy images.
+It covers essential steps for the full analyzing procedure of microscopy image, including project management, image pre-processing, cell segmentation and tracking, manual correction, and downstream statistical analysis such as cell property proﬁling and intensity quantiﬁcation.
+Semi-tracker supports data annotation and model training from scratch, which provides a more ﬂexible and scalable solution for customized datasets.

 <div align='center'><img align="middle" src="imgs/interface.png" width="70%" /><br></div>